 Health Insurance Courses, Classes and Training Programs

 Health insurance courses are designed for students who want to become health insurance specialists in medical offices.
 Career training for health insurance specialists is offered by community colleges, technical colleges and continuing education departments of 4-year colleges.
+These programs are typically short-term professional development courses that prepare students for a certification exam.
 The Certified Medical Insurance Specialist (CMIS) credential is awarded to students who successfully pass the CMIS exam.

 Students learn the definition and usage of terms related to insurance, anatomy, physiology and medicine in this course.
 Proper usage and pronunciation of medical terminology is important for accurate communication with patients, doctors and health insurance companies.
 This is one of the first courses in a health insurance training program.
 Dental terminology also may be included in this class.